kauri-io/Content/EthersJs/accelerating-development-with-ethersjs.md

 ## Interacting with Smart Contracts

 One of the many novelties of Ethereum is the creation and use of smart contracts on the blockchain.
-Dapp development relies on easy interaction with smart contracts, and Ethers has an easy to use solution.
+Dapp development relies on interaction with smart contracts, and Ethers.js has a solution.

-Take for example this very simple [Sample Contract](https://ropsten.etherscan.io/address/0x8a32989b65186d3596251d7d7c8a427a26669354#code).
+Take for example this [Sample Contract](https://ropsten.etherscan.io/address/0x8a32989b65186d3596251d7d7c8a427a26669354#code).
 In this contract, we store variables by adding it to the blockchain and can read all currently stored variables.
-Interacting with this contract with Ethers, we first create the ABI for it, found [here](https://ropsten.etherscan.io/address/0x8a32989b65186d3596251d7d7c8a427a26669354#code).
+Interacting with this contract with Ethers.js, we create the ABI for it, found [here](https://ropsten.etherscan.io/address/0x8a32989b65186d3596251d7d7c8a427a26669354#code).

 ```
 let abi = [{"constant":false,"inputs":[{"name":"_value","type":"uint256"}],"name":"add","outputs":[],"payable":false,"stateMutability":"nonpayable","type":"function"},{"constant":true,"inputs":[],"name":"getValues","outputs":[{"name":"","type":"uint256[]"}],"payable":false,"stateMutability":"view","type":"function"},{"inputs":[],"payable":false,"stateMutability":"nonpayable","type":"constructor"}];